 From Criticism to Connection

 Scrutiny is hard to take, and critical words are hard to hear.
-But if your teenager is coming to you wanting to talk about it, it’s important that you hear them.
+But if your teenager is coming to you wanting to talk about it, hearing them is an important part of transitioning to adulthood.
 “I would see it as a positive,” McConville says, explaining that if one of his clients disclosed trouble reconciling events from their childhood he would ask, “Have you thought about going to your parents and telling them how you feel?”

 McConville stresses that if you’re hearing this criticism for the first time from your child, take it seriously.
 Look for the validity in it because if you can see that, you can offer a sincere apology and begin to move forward in understanding.